 In all of the world’s major economies, life expectancy has increased in the past decades.
-Although people living longer is generally good for the economy, longevity comes challenges.
+Although people living longer is generally good for the economy, longevity comes with challenges.
 The World Economic Forum’s report quoted on the document suggests retirees around the globe will outlive their savings, leaving many facing an uncertain future.

 So why are people not saving enough?

 Unfortunately, instant gratification doesn’t take us far in life.
 Enjoying the here and now is of course important for a happy life.
-But saving and investing are essential for long-term money success that allows you to have a comfortable life in your retirement too.
+But saving and investing is essential for long-term money success that allows you to have a comfortable life in your retirement too.

 How can I save $1 million by retirement age?